-With a destination as admired as Florence, you wouldn’t expect there to still be hidden gems left undiscovered.
+With a destination as admirable as Florence, you wouldn’t expect the city to consist of so many hidden gems.
 That’s the indisputable charm of Italy, though.
-No matter how well explored a place might be, there’s always something to be unveiled, especially for those who care to dig a bit deeper.
-Here are my 8 recommended things to do in Florence – off the beaten path!
+No matter how well you explore a place, there’s always something more to discover.
+Here are 8 recommended things to do in Florence – off the beaten path!

 1. Giardino Bardini

-Lesser known than the popular Baboli Gardens but just as beautiful (if not more) is the Giardino Bardini.
-A Renaissance garden complete with stunning baroque staircases, grove of olive trees, a tunnel full of vibrant and fragrant wisteria and the finest view of Florence out there.
+Lesser known than the popular Boboli Gardens but just as beautiful (if not more) is the Giardino Bardini: a Renaissance garden complete with stunning baroque staircases, grove of olive trees, a tunnel full of vibrant and fragrant wisteria and the finest view of Florence out there.

 Upon entering the garden grounds, you climb a gravel slope to the top.
-Your reward is a panoramic view of the city that will leave you both speechless and wanting to tell everybody about the incomparable view of the Duomo and cityscape framed by fresh flowers and greenery.
+Your reward is a panoramic view overlooking the Duomo and cityscape framed by fresh flowers and greenery.
 Arriving at the entrance is a bit off the beaten path, as well.

-Crossing to the other side of the Arno River is a magical portal to a less crowded, more charming side of the city.
-Try to get there first thing in the morning when the temperature is still fresh and the birds provide a cheerful playlist to your visit.
+Crossing to the other side of the Arno River is a magical portal to a less crowded side of the city.
+Try to get there first thing in the morning when the temperature is still fresh.
 If you’re so inclined, you can visit the Bardini Museum where the remaining antiques of his collection are showcased.

 2. Mercato di Sant’Ambrogio

-There’s nothing I love more than exploring markets.
-You find local food and antique treasures that you’ll never find in any other part of the world.
-Of course, for this to be true, you need to find the local markets that don’t cater towards tourists.
+When exploring markets in new cities, you can often find local food and antique treasures.
+Of course, for this to be true, you need to find the local markets that don’t cater towards travelers.
 Mercato di Sant’Ambrogio is the perfect example of this.
-Located in the center ,about 15 minutes from the Duomo, it’s far enough out of the “center circle” that you won’t just stumble upon it, unless you’re a traveler with a mission.
+Located about 15 minutes from the Duomo, it’s far enough out of the “center circle” that you won’t just fortuitously stumble upon it.

 3. Officina Profumo Farmaceutica di Santa Maria Novella